Needles and straw in a haystack: robust confidence for possibly sparse sequences: Introduction

 \section{Introduction}

 \paragraph{The model and the main problem.} Suppose we observe $X=X^{(\sigma,n)}=(X_1,\ldots,X_n)$:

 where $\theta=(\theta_1,\ldots, \theta_n) \in \mathbb{R}^n$ is an unknown high-dimensional parameter of interest, the $\xi_i$'s are random errors with $\mathrm{E} \xi_i =0$, $\mbox{Var}(\xi_i)\le C_\xi$, $\sigma>0$ is the known noise intensity.
 The goal is to make inference about the parameter $\theta$ based on the data $X$: recovery of $\theta$ and \emph{uncertainty quantification} by constructing an \emph{optimal confidence set}.
-We pursue the \emph{robust inference} in the sense that the distribution of the error vector $\xi=(\xi_1,\ldots,\xi_n)$ is unknown, but assumed to satisfy only certain mild \emph{exchangeable exponential moment condition}; see Condition \eqref{cond_nonnormal} in Section \ref{section_preliminaries}.
-For inference on $\theta$, we exploit the empirical Bayes approach and make connection with the penalization method.
-We derive the non-asymptotic results, which imply asymptotic assertions if needed.
-Possible asymptotic regimes are decreasing noise level $\sigma \to 0$, high-dimensional setup $n \to \infty$ (the leading case in the literature for high dimensional models), or their combination, e.g., $\sigma = n^{-1/2}$ and $n\to \infty$.
+We pursue \emph{robust inference} in the sense that the distribution of the error vector $\xi=(\xi_1,\ldots,\xi_n)$ is unknown and can also depend on $\theta$, but assumed to satisfy only certain mild \emph{exchangeable exponential moment condition}; see Condition \eqref{cond_nonnormal} in Section \ref{section_preliminaries}.
+For inference on $\theta$, we exploit the empirical Bayes approach.
+We derive non-asymptotic results, which imply asymptotic assertions as well if needed.
+Possible asymptotic regimes are decreasing noise level $\sigma \to 0$, high-dimensional setup $n \to \infty$ (the leading case for high dimensional models), or their combination, e.g., $\sigma = n^{-1/2}$ and $n\to \infty$.